SaltwaterC/aws2js/README.md

 If you'd like to contribute your line of code (or more), please send a pull request against the future branch.
 This makes things to be easier on my side.
 Feature branches are also acceptable.
 Even commits in your master branch are acceptable.
 I don't rely on GitHub's merge functionality as I always pull from remotes and manually issue the merge command.

 I ask you to patch against the future branch since that's the place where all the development happens, therefore it should be the least conflicts when merging your code.
-I use the master only for itegrating the releases.
+I use the master only for integrating the releases.
 The master branch always contains the latest stable release.